 Step one in any system administration job is to know exactly what equipment you have been put in charge of.
-As a remote systems manager, you can’t walk around the client’s office and note down every piece of equipment you see.
+Manually, this is impossible and error-prone, and not effective for a remote MSP relationship.
 Auto-discovery sorts that problem out for you.

 Network discovery functions in network monitoring systems are able to operate remotely.
 Once the sweep of the target system finishes, the network discovery tool will compile a list of all devices encountered during the search.

-The two phenomena of BYOD and network intrusion arose simultaneously band each complicates the other.
-How do you keep track of authorized devices on a network and spot unauthorized devices?
-Although the network discovery service is not a lone tool in the task of spotting intruder devices, getting a list of updates to the network inventory certainly provides a good place to start.
+The two phenomena of bring your own device (BYOD) and network intrusion arose simultaneously, and each complicates the other.
+How do you keep track of authorized devices on a network, and spot unauthorized devices?
+Although the network discovery service is not a lone tool in spotting intruder devices, getting a list of updates to the network inventory certainly provides a good place to start.

-Your network managers will need to blend the inventory with other sources of information to work out which new devices are employee-owned and authorized to connect so that they can be ruled out of intrusion detection monitoring.
+Your network managers will need to blend the inventory with other sources of information to work out which new devices are employee-owned and authorized, so they can be ruled out of intrusion detection monitoring.

 Network discovery tools don’t just list devices.
-They also get status reports and attributes of each piece of equipment, such as manufacturer, model, serial number, and age.
-Once the network discovery system has populated the infrastructure inventory, that information can be sorted and searched in all manners of ways.
+They also get status reports and attributes for each piece of equipment, such as manufacturer, model, serial number, and age.
+Once the network discovery system has populated the infrastructure inventory, that information can be sorted and searched in a number of ways.

-One use of this database is the ability to implement the amortization of equipment and sort devices that are approaching the end of their service life.
+One use of this database is the ability to implement the amortization of equipment, sorting devices that are approaching the end of their service life.
 As an MSP, you probably have a special charge for decommissioning equipment and introducing replacements.
 You might even have a commission agreement with a network device supplier.

-Trying to identify expiring equipment and scheduling a replacement plan is a very difficult task without network discovery.
+Trying to identify expiring equipment and scheduling a replacement plan is a very difficult task, one that network discovery makes easy.